statsig-io/docs/docs/guides/experiments.md

 Ipsum Lorem

-## Experiment on page frameowrk changes and impact on SEO
+## Experiment on page framework changes and impact on SEO
 Ipsum Lorem